 International applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level.

 International applicants whose first language is not English may be requested to submit samples of written material.

 Minimum English language requirements: please visit Maynooth University International Office website for information about English language tests accepted and required scores.
 The requirements specified are applicable for both EU and non-EU applicants.

 Applications will typically be processed within three weeks.

 The programme comprises seven modules in total: six group-seminar modules and a year-round thesis module for which students are allocated individual supervisors.
 You will encounter a rich spectrum of musicological topics, themes, and approaches in the programme, which reflects the variety of staff research interests.
 In addition, a year-round research seminar series provides an opportunity to hear guest lectures by visiting musicologists, composers, and performers.
-Students also present their work in progress at the annual MA Showcase in Semester 2 of Year 2.
+Students also present their work in progress during the Research Seminars and Colloquia.

 Online application only http://www.pac.ie/maynoothuniversity